TurtleEngr/gitproj/doc/user-doc/config.md

     PROJ/.gitproj
     PROJ/.gitignore

 The PROJ/.gitproj file is not used directly by "git config".
-It is only used to setup the initial PROJ/.git/config file.
+It is only used to set up the initial PROJ/.git/config file.

 "git proj init" will create PROJ/.gitproj from the gitproj sections in ~/.gitconfig (also filling in "missing" vars from